Frequently Asked Questions

 The quantities to be ordered were included in the original bid and evaluated as part of the contract award decision.
 Note that “piggybacking” is not permissible when the action would call for an increase in quantities that were not originally bid on and not originally evaluated as part of the contract award.
 Such an order for additional quantities would constitute a non-competitive procurement.
 This practice is sometimes referred to as “tag-ons.”
 Such non-competitive procurements would have to be processed as such and approved through the grantee’s official approval chain.

-The contract being accessed by the piggybacking procedure contains the clauses required by Federal regulations.
-These clauses are discussed in the BPPM, Section 22.214.171.124 - Federally Required Submissions with Offers.
+The contract being accessed by the piggybacking procedure must contain the clauses required by Federal regulations.
+FTA Circular 4220.1F, Appendix D, defines the required contract clauses by type and dollar value of procurement.
+These clauses are discussed in the BPPM, Appendix A.1.
+The BPPM is available online: https://www.transit.dot.gov/funding/procurement/third-party-procurement/best-practices-procurement-manual.
+(Revised: May 2017)

 We are piggybacking onto another transit agency's contract.
 The contract has the required federal terms and allows for assignment of options.
 The options are available for use.
 The contract provides for quick-change windows on the base bus.
 There are two other window options on the contract's option list.
 This is a multi-year contract that is two years old.
 The manufacturer has just begun offering a flush-mount window option on this year’s model buses at no additional charge.
 Can we choose this window option even though it was not included on the original option list?

 Yes, you may order the flush mount windows.
 This would be in the nature of a "contract change order" to the original specification, which is always permissible (assuming the change is not a "cardinal change").
 Thus you would be invoking the "changes" clause to the contract, not the option provision.
-The Best Practices Procurement Manual (BPPM) discusses contract changes such as this in Section 9.2.1 - Contract Scope and Cardinal Changes.
-(Reviewed: May 2010)
+The Best Practices Procurement Manual (BPPM) discusses contract changes such as this in Section 5.1 - Contract Changes.
+The BPPM is available online: https://www.transit.dot.gov/funding/procurement/third-party-procurement/best-practices-procurement-manual.
+(Revised: May 2017)

 What about CMAS contract (state contract)?
 Also, what is the modification process of the CMAS contract to ensure that all federal requirements are met?